hartmanRuan/prog6221-st10453370-poe-part1/README.md

 The goal for the program is to enlighten its users of cybersecurity and threats as not many people are aware of the dangers and traps people fall in.

+When the code runs, provide the program with your name.
+This is for personalized responses.
+Then ask away.
+Questions like : "How are you", "Who created you", "Emergency", "Logo", "What is your purpose", " Phishing", "Password Safety", "Download Files"... etc. The chatbot will respond with information regarding your question and then ask for another question.
+This continues until you respond with "Bye".
+The program will then close